 As you arrive at Bukchon View #8 on the map, climb down the stone stairs alley and enjoy a relaxing stroll along the main street of Samcheongdong.
 Lined with cafes, museums, antique shops and a number of famous art galleries, the street is famous for its thick forest and scenic views.

 If the walking tour alone cannot suffice you, you can look into guest houses and hanok-themed restaurants in the area to fully immerse yourselves in the Korean traditional culture!
 It is definitely one of the top things to do in Seoul!
-For more information on getting a unique Bukchon experience, please visit the Hanok Homestay website.
+One of these hanok stays in Seoul will give you a unique Bukchon experience for your South Korean vacation.